 RUSS 2341 (3), RUSSIAN READING AND CONVERSATION.
 Russian language work beyond the first-year level is done in multilevel workshops, organized by target skills, each including students with varying levels of experience and background with the Russian language.
 Small classes permit an individualized approach, so that students completing varying assignments work together in the same classroom.
 Each workshop is completed twice, once at the secondyear level, and once at the third-year level.
 Progress to higher levels will be measured by proficiency tests.
-The Reading/Conversation Workshop targets skills of oral and textual comprehension and active conversational skill.
+This workshop targets skills of oral and textual comprehension and active conversational skill.
 Prerequisite: C- or better in RUSS 1402 or permission of area chair.

 RUSS 2351/RUSS 2312 (3).
 RUSSIAN SYNTAX AND COMPOSITION.
-This workshop undertakes a review of grammatical and syntactic structures and seeks to employ them in writing, using a text and materials from everyday life in today's Russia.
-(See RUSS 2341 for a description of the multilevel workshop system).
+Students review grammatical and syntactic structures and employ them in writing, using text and materials from everyday life in today's Russia.
+Uses the multilevel workshop system also employed in RUSS 2341.
 Prerequisite: C- or better in RUSS 1402 or permission of area chair.